-In all honesty, playing Pagan Online felt more like a better version of FORCED , since you are using your mouse to turn around and perform different attacks rather than click to move.
+In all honesty, playing Pagan Online felt more like a better version of , since you are using your mouse to turn around and perform different attacks rather than click to move.
 This allows for easier kiting and more focus on actual aiming in combat when playing ranged heroes.

 Mad Head Studio